adriahf/ukulele-tuner-leds/README.md

 ## Using Ukelele Tuner LEDs
 Before inserting the electronics into the ukulele, it is recommended to upload the main.ino sketch and do a test.
 If everything works correctly, insert all the electronics inside the ukulele, with the microphone pointing to the center hole.

+To see the construction process and instructions for use, see the video below:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tkv0iWnMZ8c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>